 The District will accept valid clearances provided they are not more than one year old at the time of original submission.

 How often will I have to update my clearances?

 Clearances must be updated every sixty (60) months.

 What if I am not truthful about disclosing prior arrests or notifying the District of a subsequent arrest?

 The statute makes the failure to disclose information a misdemeanor of the third degree.

 Effective July 25, 2015, the cost of each of the clearances is:

-How will volunteers submit their clearances?
+How do volunteers submit their clearances?

-Yes, pursuant to § 6344 (b.1), the employer, administrator, supervisor or other person responsible for employment decisions or acceptance of the individual to serve in any capacity requiring clearances, shall maintain copies of the required information and require the individual to produce the original documents prior to employment or acceptance to serve in any such capacity, except provisional employees for limited periods as described in § 6344.2 (f) and outlined above.
+Pursuant to § 6344 (b.1), the employer, administrator, supervisor or other person responsible for employment decisions or acceptance of the individual to serve in any capacity requiring clearances, shall maintain copies of the required information and require the individual to produce the original documents prior to employment or acceptance to serve in any such capacity, except provisional employees for limited periods as described in § 6344.2 (f) and outlined above.
 An employer, administrator, supervisor or other person responsible for selection of volunteers that intentionally fails to require an applicant to submit the required clearance before the applicant’s hiring commits a misdemeanor of the third degree.
 Agencies are reminded that the child abuse history clearance information is confidential and may not be release to other individuals.